 You can leave your tablet on all the time, that’s one of the benefits of owning a tablet/ipad, to have immediate access to the web, your contacts, and all the apps.

 Battery usage is the most important aspect of leaving your tab on all the time.
 The more you let your tablet run or keep it on, the more it drains out your battery.
 Leaving your tablet on all the time won’t damage your battery nor it will make your iPad overheat.

 Can I Use My Tablet While Charging?

 Of course, you can use your tablet while charging it but the explanation is much more complex.

-With the new generation tablets/iPads that now have built-in circuit boards that prevents the devices from overheating and overcharging.
+With the new generation, tablets/iPads now have built-in circuit boards that prevent the devices from overheating and overcharging.
 You might feel that the devices get a little hot while charging, but that’s just natural, it shouldn’t and won’t get to the point when it can cause damage.

 Heat is an extreme enemy of Lithium-Ion batteries, and it will stop automatically when it reaches 100%, so there’s no reason to unplug it.